 Percentage of Target

 Targets Bonus

-Financial Performance Objectives (Part I) 60%
+Financial Performance Objectives (Part I) 60 %

 Financial Performance Objectives (Part II) 20%

 Product Development Milestones 20%

 TOTAL 100%

-Bonus payments under the 2016 Cash Bonus Plan, if any, will be made at the discretion of the board of directors or the committee.
 The financial performance components and product development components of the 2016 Cash Bonus Plan may be earned independent of one another.
-If the Company does not achieve any portion of any of the financial performance components or the product development components of the 2016 Cash Bonus Plan, no payouts will be made unless the board of directors or the committee, in its sole discretion, determines that there are other factors that merit consideration in the determination of bonus awards, which may be determined on an individual basis.
+However, all bonus payments under the 2016 Cash Bonus Plan remain subject to the discretion of the board of directors or the committee.
+The plan provided that if we did not achieve any portion of any of the financial performance components or the product development components, no payouts would be made unless the board of directors or the committee, in its sole discretion, determines that there are other factors that merit consideration in the determination of bonus awards, which may be determined on an individual basis.